- This is Aviva

 - Contact us

-Despite a number of famous fires and equally famous payouts, Aviva Group companies have prospered in the frontier territories of Canada for many generations.
+Despite a number of famous fires and equally famous payouts, Aviva Group companies have prospered in Canada for many generations.

 The Stanstead & Sherbrooke Mutual Fire Insurance Company of Quebec, Canada, later part of the Commercial Union Assurance Company, is established.

 On 15 May, the Northern Assurance Company, later part of Commercial Union, starts life business in Canada, appointing Ryan Bros & Co as agent.